 The most popular version of the intermittent fasting is the 16/8 intermittent fasting.
+This is the method I use for intermittent fasting as I find it the most effective while being easy to implement into my daily life.
 It involves you splitting your 24 hours a day into 8 hours of eating and 16 hours of fasting.
 This is repeated everyday to help you reach your goal.
 This version is generally considered to be one of the easier one to follow as it is considered to be less restrictive.
 Generally, you would only need to skip breakfast or dinner to fit your eating window into 8 hours.

 Another popular option is the 5:2 intermittent fasting diet.
 You eat what you usually eat for 5 days of the week and spend 2 days of the week eating only 500 to 600 calories.
 You can pick any two days of the week to eat only 500 to 600 calories throughout the day.

 During the eating stage of any intermittent fasting diets, you can eat anything and drink anything you want.
 This means that you can have cream or milk in your coffee during your period of eating while you are on the intermittent fasting diet.
 The theory of this diet only restricts the period of time you eat and don’t eat.